bluz71/vim-nightfly-colors/README.md

 :zap: Requirements
 ------------------

-_nightfly_ is a **GUI-only** colorscheme.
+_nightfly_ is a **true-color-only** colorscheme.

-A GUI client or a modern terminal version of Vim or Neovim in a true-color terminal is required.
+An up-to-date version of Vim or Neovim in a true-color terminal or a GUI client (such as gVim ) is required.
 Details about true-color terminals are [listed here](https://github.com/bluz71/vim-nightfly-colors#true-color-terminals).

 Installation